Introduction to NVivo11 (Full day)

 Venue: UCT Faculty of Health Sciences

 Time: 09h00 to 16h00

 Please note: You are required to use your own laptop for this course.
-(Windows-users only)
+The course is aimed at Windows-users only.

 Course fee is R 1 000 per person (includes refreshments)

-In this short course, participants will be introduced to the NVivo11 software for managing qualitative data and carrying-out qualitative analysis.
-This is a hands-on course in which participants are expected to work on their own NVivo test projects on their laptops during the session.
+In this short course, you will be introduced to the NVivo11 software.
+This is a hands-on course in which you are expected to work on your own personal laptops during the session.

 This course is intended for researchers: